Size: 3 to 4 mm long (25mm = 1 inch); maggots are 2.5 to 4.5 mm long

 Finding fruit flies in your home means they’ve found a food source.
 To get rid of fruit flies, locate this food source and deprive them of it.
 Fruit flies can eat nearly any stored food, fruit, vegetable, liquid, or meat product once it begins to rot.

-Fruit flies and their larva feed on the yeast created when fruits, vegetables, and other organic matter begins to ferment.
+Fruit flies and their larvae feed on the yeast created when fruits, vegetables, and other organic matter begin to ferment.
 Overripe fruits, rotten vegetables, the remains of alcoholic beverages, and leftover garbage are all common breeding grounds for fruit flies.

 Fruit flies stay close to their food sources, flying over them to congregate and landing to eat.
 Fruit fly eggs and larvae remain inside their food sources and feed continuously.
 When they’re ready to pupate, they attach themselves to a surface near their food.

-Fruit flies’ develop quickly or slowly depending on the temperature of their environment.
-A generation’s life cycle may complete in as few as eight days in 85°F environments, while it may take around 15 days at 68°F. Female fruit flies lay between 30 and 50 eggs per day at room temperature.
-In hotter environments, she’ll lay more and in colder environments, fewer.
+Fruit flies’ development speed depends on their environment.
+A whole generation of fruit flies may complete their life cycle in as few as eight days in 85°F environments, while it may take around 15 days at 68°F. Female fruit flies lay between 30 and 50 eggs per day at room temperature.
+In hotter environments, she’ll lay more, and in colder environments, fewer.

 A single female fruit fly may lay up to 500 eggs during her life.
 She lays these eggs on food sources, so hatched larvae may begin eating immediately.
 Larvae hatch quickly and feed continuously until they pupate.
 Fruit fly adults typically mate only a few hours after pupation.